Surface of Mars

 Optical

 Where ancient water existed on Mars, what mineral record did it leave?
 How did it shape the surface, and could it have sustained life?
 How did Mars’ crust form?
-These are some of the questions that the Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) was built to answer.
+These are some of the questions that CRISM was built to answer.

 A detailed, 3D rendering of the CRISM instrument.